anshika1011/testrepo/README.md

-# testrepo
-# it is a test line
-# for practice purpose
+# This is my statistics for data science assignement
+you will find the notebook which has all the tasks